sumad200/DPDzero_Task/README.md

    cd DPDzero_Task
    ```

-3. Ensure that docker daemon is running and run the following command to build the images
+3. Ensure that docker daemon is running and execute the following command to build the images

    ```sh
    docker compose up
    ```

-   This will take a few minutes.
+   This may take a few minutes.

-4. Once the containers are up and running, the last output in the terminal would be as follows:
+4. Once the containers are up and running, the last output in the terminal should be as follows:

    ```sh
    dpdzero_task-api-1  | DPD Zero Task Running on port 6900